lichbalab/cmconnect/README.md

 # Certificate Manager Connect (CMC)

 ## Introduction
-This project provides a robust solution for managing and accessing certificates by application requred them for SSL connections, encryption, authentication.
+This project provides a robust solution for managing and accessing certificates by application required them for SSL connections, encryption, authentication.
 It's designed to offer easy integration and high security standards.

 ## Requirements
 - Java JDK 21 or higher